Agent-QG/easyAbstractClassification/README.md

 This Python script processes academic abstracts to determine whether specific keyword groups are mentioned or connected to each abstract.
 It utilizes a model (via API) to analyze each abstract and outputs a result of ‘Y’ (Yes) or ‘N’ (No) based on the presence of the keywords in the text.
 It also retries if results are inconsistent or if errors occur, ensuring a reliable outcome.

+The project is based on LM studio.
+Please download the LM studio and the model.

 ## Features
 - Concurrency: Multiple abstracts are processed concurrently using multithreading (via ThreadPoolExecutor).
 - Progress Tracking: The script uses tqdm to provide progress tracking.